Tuesday, May 12, 2026

 • Toni Maassb.
 12 Jun 1885, Königsberg → independently matches the marriage birthplace.

-Why it matters: The Königsberg cluster proves this isn’t a lone bride wandering into Berlin; it’s a family migration with consistent parent names, repeated locales, and a witness whose age, name, and birthplace lock in.
+The Königsberg cluster proves this isn’t a lone bride wandering into Berlin; it’s a family migration with consistent parent names, repeated locales, and a witness whose age, name, and birthplace lock in.
 That cohesion upgrades “plausible” to probable for Johanna-as-sister and cements the Adolf + Hulda household.
 This creates a sturdy family cluster that marches to Berlin by the 1910s.
 Once you can move a family unit through space and time, you’re not guessing—you’re reconstructing.

 Receipts: